 Crop injury may occur from a contaminated sprayer.
 The risk of damage is greatest when spraying crops highly susceptible to the previous herbicide, when the previous herbicide is very active in small amounts, or when tanks are not cleaned after using non-selective herbicides (glyphosate and Liberty).
 Rinsing with water is not adequate to remove all herbicides.
 Some herbicides have remained tightly adsorbed in sprayers through water rinsing and even through several tank-loads of other herbicides.
-Then, when a tank-load of solution including an oil adjuvant or nitrogen solution was put in the sprayer, the herbicide was desorbed, moved into the spray solution, and damaged susceptible crops.
+Then, when a tank-load of mixture including an oil adjuvant, nitrogen solution, or basic pH blend adjuvant was put in the sprayer, the herbicide was desorbed, dispersed into the spray mixture, and damaged susceptible crops.
 Highly active herbicides that have been difficult to wash from sprayers and have caused crop injury include dicamba, Pursuit, Raptor, and sulfonylurea herbicides.

-Herbicides difficult to remove from sprayers are thought to be attaching to abrasions on tank liners or formulation carrier residues remaining from spray solutions that deposit in a sprayer.
+Herbicides difficult to remove from sprayers are thought to attach to abrasions on tank liners or formulation carrier residues remaining from spray mixtures that deposit in a sprayer, including the boom, hoses, and nozzle bodies.
 The herbicide must be desorbed from the residue or the residue removed in a cleaning process so the herbicide can be removed from the sprayer.
 Sprayer cleanout procedures are given on many herbicide labels and the procedure on the label should be followed for specific herbicides.
 The following procedure illustrating a thorough sprayer cleanup procedure is effective for most herbicides:

 - Step 1.
 Drain tank and thoroughly rinse interior surfaces of tank with clean water.
 Spray rinse water through the spray boom.
 Sufficient rinse water should be used for 5 minutes or more of spraying through the boom. - Step 2.
 Fill the sprayer tank with clean water and add a cleaning solution (many labels provide recommended cleaning solutions).
 Fill the boom, hoses, and nozzles and allow the agitator to operate for 15 minutes. - Step 3.
 Allow the sprayer to sit for 8 hours while full of cleaning solution so the herbicide can be fully desorbed from the residues inside the sprayer. - Step 4.
-Spray the cleaning solution through the booms. - Clean nozzles, screens, and filters.
+Spray the cleaning solution through the booms. - Step 5.
+Clean nozzles, screens, and filters.
 Rinse the sprayer to remove cleaning solution and spray rinsate through the booms.